All Guides About Start Here

 What is the most important element of a SaaS landing page?

 The headline.
-Cold visitors decide whether to stay or leave within 3–5 seconds of arriving.
-If the headline does not immediately communicate what the product does and who it is for, most visitors will bounce before reading anything else on the page.
+New visitors decide whether to stay or leave within 3–5 seconds of arriving.
+If the headline does not immediately say what the product does and who it is for, most visitors will leave before reading anything else on the page.